 An Advance Care Directive (ACD) is a legal estate planning document allowing you to outline your wishes and preferences when it comes to future medical care and end-of-life treatment.
 An ACD is a tool used by your medical treatment decision maker to guide them through any decision making.

 This article provides a brief overview of the Advance Care Directive and answers the most common questions.
-If you have further questions make an appointment with our estate planning experts here or call (03) 9917 3388.

 What is an Advance Care Directive?